trueautomation/ta-docs/docs/easy-setup.md

    _TrueAutomation client requires JDK 8 or later.
 We suggest to get the proper version of JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
     You will also need Maven to work with your projects and run the tests.
 We suggest you to get the proper version of Maven [here](https://maven.apache.org/install.html)._

-4. Then go to the [initialize new project](project-init-automatically.md)
+4. Then go to the [initialize new project](project-init-automatically.md) and initialize your first test